-In addition, the Company has other ARPs related to the achievement of certain objectives, demand-side management initiatives, and certain other rate-making mechanisms.
+In addition, the Company has demand side management incentives.
 The Company recognizes revenues from ARPs with a corresponding offset to a regulatory asset or liability account when the regulatory specified events or conditions have been met, when the amounts are determinable, and are probable of recovery (or payment) through future rate adjustments within 24 months from the end of the annual reporting period.